hangrybear666/10-devops-bootcamp__kubernetes/README.md

 ```

-f.
+#### f.
 Add nginx-ingress-controller to route incoming traffic from Linode's NodeBalancer to the phpmyadmin & java-app internal ClusterIP Service.

 Installation of the Helm chart also automatically sets up a NodeBalancer on Linode, the public dns name of which we have to save and replace in `k8s/exercises/01-ingress-configuration.yaml` in the `- host: ` value
 ```bash
 helm repo add ingress-nginx https://kubernetes.github.io/ingress-nginx helm repo update helm install nginx-ingress ingress-nginx/ingress-nginx --version 4.11.2 --namespace exercises
 ```

-g.
+#### g.
 Before building and pushing the docker image to remote, change the HOST variable in line 48 of your `java-app/src/main/resources/static/index.html` to your Linode NodeBalancer DNS Name, for example:
 ```js
 const HOST = "172-xxx-xxx-124.ip.linodeusercontent.com";
 ```

-h.
+#### h.
 Build and Push your java application image to AWS ECR remote repository.
 Replace the repo url with your own.
 Current Directory should be the git repo root dir.
 ```bash
 docker build -t java-app:2.3 java-app/. docker tag java-app:2.3 010928217051.dkr.ecr.eu-central-1.amazonaws.com/k8s-imgs:java-app-2.3
 docker push 010928217051.dkr.ecr.eu-central-1.amazonaws.com/k8s-imgs:java-app-2.3
 ```

-i.
-To start mysql StatefulSet (replicas:2), attached to 10GB each of persistent linode block storage volume, launch the java application (replicas:2) and start phpmyadmin UI, with an ingress-nginx controller for external access, replace the following values and then run the script.
+#### i.
+To start mysql StatefulSet (replicas:2), attached to 10GB each of persistent linode block storage volume

+Launch the java application (replicas:2) and start phpmyadmin UI, with an ingress-nginx controller for external access, replace the following values and then run the script.

 *NOTE: replace image name in `k8s/exercises/01-java-app-deployment.yaml` with your own*